Anindya-Prithvi/nvim-configs/README.md

 Here is a photu:
 ![Demonstration image](current-looks.png)

 More on aesthetics: The screenshot uses Fire-Code font.
 It has ligatures (google).
+**Update:** I added copilot xD.
+(To enable use `:Copilot setup` followed by `:Copilot enable`).
+Personal note, copilot is incredibly dumb for readme.